Get insider access

 Sony α7 III

-The Canon EOS 5D Mark IV and Sony α7 III are different camera types.
+The Canon EOS 5D Mark IV and the Sony α7 III are different camera types.
 The Canon is a DSLR, so while it's built like a tank and has a longer battery life, it also lags behind the Sony in areas like autofocus, burst speed, and video.
 The Sony is also significantly more portable.

 PENTAX K-3 Mark III

 The Canon EOS 5D Mark IV and the PENTAX K-3 Mark III are both DSLR workhorses with sturdy builds and great ergonomics.
 Having said that, each has its own advantage over the other.
 The Canon uses a higher-resolution full-frame sensor, giving you more leeway to crop in images and when shooting in low light.
-The PENTAX, despite its smaller APS-C sensor, is a newer camera with newer tech, giving it a leg up when it comes to max burst rate and max ISO, though the Canon still has a larger photo buffer and more reliable autofocus system.
+The PENTAX, despite its smaller APS-C sensor, is a newer camera with newer tech, giving it a leg up when it comes to max burst rate and max ISO, though the Canon still has a larger photo buffer and a more reliable autofocus system.

 + Show more